[ Printer Friendly Version ] [ Report Abuse ]

-“It’s nearly 2 o’clock?
+“It’s nearly two o’clock?
 How come you’ve not had any other customers?”
 I asked because it was something that had been bugging me for a while.

-“People ring and book appointments and they usually tend to last for 2 hours at the most but when Ginny Potter rang, I had to clear my whole day because I wanted to make sure her first daughter-in-law was properly looked after.”
-She answered, sending off each picture to print, “So that’s why I’m here and not one of my assistants.”
+“People ring and book appointments and they usually tend to last for two hours at the most but when Ginny Potter rang, I had to clear my whole day because I wanted to make sure her first daughter-in-law was properly looked after,” She answered, sending off each picture to print, “So that’s why I’m here and not one of my assistants.”

 “You own this shop?” my mouth dropped open.